Close to Home (2005 TV series)

 Close to Home is an American crime drama television series co-produced by Warner Bros.
 Television and Jerry Bruckheimer Television for CBS.
 While in pre-production the series was known as American Crime.
-It first aired from October 4, 2005, to November 12, 2007, and starred actress Jennifer Finnigan as Annabeth Chase, a Deputy Prosecutor for Marion County, Indiana (which contains Indianapolis).
+It aired from October 4, 2005, to May 11, 2007, and starred actress Jennifer Finnigan as Annabeth Chase, a Deputy Prosecutor for Marion County, Indiana (which contains Indianapolis).
 Created by Jim Leonard, the series was primarily filmed in Southern California.
 The score composer was Michael A. Levine.

-On November 17, 2007, CBS canceled the series after two seasons.
+On May 16, 2007, CBS canceled the series after two seasons.

 Plot

 Annabeth Chase is a criminal prosecutor with a near perfect conviction record.
 Throughout the series, she lost only three cases.
 In Season 1, Episode 21 "David and Goliath", Chase tried a case against a professional baseball player, who killed his pregnant girlfriend.
 His not guilty verdict was attributed to his fame.
 Chase lost the case of a man prosecuted for a rape he committed 11 years prior, in Season 2, Episode 18, "Making Amends."
 In this case the victim was unable to recall the assault, as she unknowingly ingested Rohypnol, known as "The Date Rape Drug", which causes amnesia.
 In Season 2, Episode 21, "Drink the Cup", Chase was unable to convict a corrupt cop named Veeder of the murder of a fellow police officer.
 In the following episode she successfully tried Veeder for the murder of a young girl he exploited.

 She is married to a construction worker, Jack Chase (Christian Kane), and has an infant daughter, Hailey Chase.
 The show revolves around her balancing her career and family life, as a prosecutor in the city of Indianapolis.